-5.3 Evacuation Times
+5.3 Evacuation times

-In a second set of experiments, we used the room evacuation scenario (Figure 5, bottom-right) with 180 agents.
-We measured the evacuation times achieved by our SGN method, by Moussaïd et al. [2010; 2011] and by [Köster et al. 2014].
+In a second set of experiments, we used the room evacuation scenario (see Figure 3(e)) with 180 agents.
+We measured the evacuation times achieved by our SGN method, by Moussaïd et al. [3,8] and by Köster et al. [31].
 We set the radius of each agent to 0.2 m.
-All other settings were kept as described in Section 5.1.
+All other settings were kept as described in Subsection 5.1.
 Since the constrained space for this scenario does not allow for much variation in the initial spacial distribution of the groups, we used a fixed initial configuration for the 180 agents.
 With no randomness left, we ran our SGN method once per group size and measured the total time needed to evacuate the room.